The 3 Greatest Funding Challenges Startups Face (and How to Overcome Them)

 For most founders, once you have moved past the seed funding stage, the only thing standing between you and the next leap forward is an influx of capital.
 A round (or more than one) of venture capital can help you take those next steps.

 Venture funding refers to an investment from a venture capital firm (VC) and describes Series A, Series B, and later rounds.
 A breakdown of the rounds is listed below:

 In a Series A round, VC's look for startups that already have a business model, and they are expected to use the money raised to increase revenue.
 Investments at this stage typically range from $2MM to $15MM.
-Some of the largest Series A VC's investing in software startups are New Enterprise Associates (NEA), Andreessen Horowitz, Accel Partners, Bessemer Venture Partners, Sequoia Capital, Greycroft Partners, and GGV Capital.
+Some of the largest Series A VC's are New Enterprise Associates (NEA), Andreessen Horowitz, Accel Partners, Bessemer Venture Partners, Sequoia Capital, Greycroft Partners, and GGV Capital.

 At this stage, your startup has been in the marketplace for a while.
-The next round of funding is what your team needs to help you go from 1,000 users to 1 million, gain market share, or add new products to your platform.
+The next round of funding is what your team needs to help you gain market share, or add new products and services to your business model.
 Since you have proven yourself, you are less of a risk, and the amount that VC's will be willing to commit will be higher.

 Investopedia notes that the average estimated capital raised in a Series B round is $33MM.
 Companies undergoing a Series B funding round are well-established.
 Their valuations tend to reflect that; most Series B companies have valuations between around $30MM and $60MM, with an average of $58MM.